SConsul/STL_cheatsheet/README.md

 # STL Cheat Sheet

-This is a summary of the various STL data structions and functions that are especially useful for competitive programming.
+This is a summary of the various STL data structures and functions that are especially useful for competitive programming.

 ## STL Data Structures